mrpro.data.AcqIdx

 Return

-if all tensors are on a single CUDA device.Checks all tensor attributes of the dataclass for their device, (recursively if an attribute is a
+Trueif all tensors are on a single CUDA device.Checks all tensor attributes of the dataclass for their device, (recursively if an attribute is a

-if not all tensors are on the same CUDA devices, or if the device is inconsistent, returnsTrue
+Falseif not all tensors are on the same CUDA devices, or if the device is inconsistent, returnsTrueif the data class has no tensors as attributes.

 - property ndim: int[source]